dupsatou/openvpn-otp/README.md

 Build and install with:

-    ./configure --prefix=/usr
+    ./configure
-    make install
+    make

-The default install location (PREFIX/LIB/openvpn) can be changed by passing the directory with --with-openvpn-plugin-dir to ./configure:

-    ./configure --with-openvpn-plugin-dir=/plugin/dir
+Once the make is complete the compiled libraries are in src/.libs/

+    openvpn-otp.la
+    openvpn-otp.so

+Copy these compiled libraries to your Vyatta system in /usr/lib/openvpn.

-Add the following lines to your server config:
+You will need to add the following to your VyOS config:

-    # use otp passwords
-    plugin /usr/lib64/openvpn/plugins/openvpn-otp.so
+   set interface openvpn vtunNN openvpn-option "--plugin /usr/lib/openvpn/openvpn-otp.so"

 Add the following lines to your clients' configs: